zbouvier/SplattyBird-Tutorial/README.md

 >Never edit anything in the build folder, this is the output of your game and the next time you run `npm run build` it will all be overwritten anyway.

-The build is only for publishing your game and distributing it to others, you will never need to do anything in the build because we use webpack to run the game in the browser for testing.
+#### The development process

->Due to cross site scripting security measures google chrome and potentially other browsers will not run a Splat ECS game from a folder on your computer.
-Our recomendation is to run your build using a small web server such as node-static or python SimpleHTTPServer.
-You can also open the index.html in firefox since it does not seem to have this issue.
+The build is only for publishing your game and distributing it to others, you will never need to do anything in the build folder because we use webpack to run the game in the browser for testing.

 #### Trying out the test project:

-To run a Splat ECS game all you need to do is type the command `npm start` while in the root of the project directory.
+To run a Splat ECS game all you need to do is type the command `npm start` while in the root of the project folder.
 This will run webpack, which builds your game and also runs eslint which checks your JavaScript code for errors.